 ◦ In Embedded Content field, click 'Load from file' and navigate to a valid json file.

-◦ to connect to a local json file, click 'Open file' and navigate to a valid json file.
+▪ Local JSON source: Click 'Open file' and navigate to a valid json file.
 The generated connection string looks like:

 Click Add Data Source.